 Summer Career Acceleration Program

 The Summer Career Acceleration Program aims to ensure that rising seniors graduate prepared to enter the workforce with real world experience.
 The program prepares students for the workforce through a combination of a summer internship, career readiness skills training and a financial literacy workshop.
-This exciting program can make an enormous impact on these students’ futures.
-Upon completion of the program, participating students will be equipped with the skills that will bolster job opportunities and provide them with a chance for greater long-term success.
+This exciting program can have an enormous impact on students’ futures.
+Upon completion of the program, students will be equipped with skills that will bolster job opportunities and provide them with opportunities for greater long-term success.

-Pinellas County Schools and the Pinellas Education Foundation are seeking business partners to host student interns in the Summer Career Acceleration Program.
+Pinellas County Schools and the Pinellas Education Foundation are seeking business partners to host student interns for the program.

-- Program begins June 1st and ends July 24th (8 weeks).
-First week of the program, students will learn about career readiness skills and financial literacy.
-Hours: 8—1 p.m.
+- Program begins June 2 and ends July 15 (6 weeks).
+On June 2 and June 3, students will learn about career readiness skills and financial literacy.
+Hours: 9 a.m. to noon.

-- Internship starts June 8th.
-Students will work 20 hours per week, on the days and times that are needed by the employer.
+- Internship starts June 6.
+Students will work on the days and times that are needed by their employer.

-- Must be a 16 years old Junior on or before June 3rd.
+- Students must be 16 years old on or before June 2.

 Business owners are responsible for: